Artemis42069/chaos-docs/docs/paperwork/groups/Chaos Indivisivm/handbook.md

 #### Your Duty
 Your duty as an soldier of Chaos Indivisvm is to combat the furry menace, to safeguard our land and to ensure the security of our group.

-#### MUMBLE
-MUMBLE ADDRESS IS : `ts.hadettheundying.com`

-MUMBLE IS OUR PRIMARY LINE OF COMMUNICATION.
-STAYING IN MUMBLE DURING YOUR DOWNTIME IS THE BEST WAY TO KNOW WHEN WE ARE DOING STUFF!

 #### Activity:
 You are expected, upon joining, to take part in at least 3 raids ( attacks on other sims ) or defenses each week.